 The Company accumulates tax losses that are carried forward indefinitely for offset against future taxable profits of the Company.
 As stated above, the entities accumulating tax losses are not expected to generate significant profits in the near future so no deferred tax assets on tax losses carried forward and temporary differences have been recognized at this stage.
-The recognized deferred tax assets and liabilities in the consolidated balance sheets of the Company are positions that arise statutory in the subsidiaries in Israel and the United States.
+The recognized deferred tax assets and liabilities in the consolidated balance sheets of the Company are positions that arise statutory in the subsidiary in Israel.

-34. Loss Per Share (EPS)
+30. Loss Per Share (EPS)